Robinson 2009

-Robinson: 2009, was the tenth version of Robinson, or Survivor as it is referred to in some countries, to air in Sweden and it premiered on 21 March 2009 and was the first season of the show to air since the show's initial cancellation in 2005.
+Robinson: 2009 is the tenth version of Expedition Robinson (now shortened to Robinson) to air in Sweden and it premiered on 21 March 2009 on the Swedish television channel TV4.
+It was the first season of the show to air since the show's initial cancellation in 2005.

 As a twist this season there were initially no tribes, instead contestants had to earn a spot on a tribe by surviving a challenge and the first tribal council.
 Another twist was that some of the contestants would have to compete in duels in order to avoid elimination.
 Ellenor Pierre eventually went on to win the season with a jury vote of 4–3 over Jarmo Heinonen.